GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 {% Aside %}
-Earlier versions of the API would not return detailed screen labels like `"Built-in Retina Display"` given the underlying platform provides them, but only less descriptive ones like `Internal Display 1`.
+Earlier versions of the API would not return detailed screen labels like `"Built-in Retina Display"` given the underlying platform provides them, but only less descriptive ones like `"Internal Display 1"`.
 {% endAside %}

 ### The `screenschange` event